• Skip to primary navigation

 But, again…

-It’s absolutely need a right care while we are growing it..
+It absolutely needs the right care while we are growing it..

 The same case goes to Jade Plant.
-One of the most favourites plant for home gardeners..
+One of the most favorites plant for home gardeners..

 …and have been knowns as the ‘money plant’.
 We often hear, “my jade plant won’t bloom.”

-Is it because it won’t bloom? or we are not aware of its causes and even how to deal with it?
+Is it because it won’t bloom?
+Was your jade plant dying recently?
+Or are we unaware of its causes and how to deal with them?

 I’m sure you know the answer.